-There are several ways to manage hair loss and the Melbourne Hair Transplant Clinic team are proud to take a holistic approach to treatment, focusing on investigating the root cause of the condition and providing a solution that will work for your hair.
+There are several ways to manage hair loss and the Paras Hair Transplant Clinic team is proud to take a holistic approach to treatment, focusing on investigating the root cause of the condition and providing a solution that will work for your hair.

-In this case study, we explore the results of a Follicular Unit Extraction (FUE) hair transplant, which is one of the permanent solutions to hair loss we offer at Melbourne Hair Transplant Clinic.
+In this case study, we explore the results of a Follicular Unit Extraction (FUE) hair transplant, which is one of the permanent solutions to hair loss we offer at Paras Hair Transplant Clinic.

 Some quick things to know about FUE